 When you need treatment, your nurse puts a needle into the chamber and gives you injections or attaches a drip.
 The needle stays in place for as long as you need treatment.
 Then your nurse removes the needle until your next treatment.

 The main advantage of a portacath is that you can't see it on the outside of your body.
 You don't have to have a tube coming out of your chest as you do with a central line.
 But some people prefer a central line because they don't like having a needle put through the skin each time they need treatment.

 If you prefer, you can have the area over the portacath numbed with a local anaesthetic cream before the nurse puts the needle in.

 Some drugs are injected into a muscle (intramuscular injections), usually in your buttocks or upper thigh.
 You might have stinging or a dull ache for a short time after this type of injection, but they don't usually hurt much.

 You usually have injections under the skin (subcutaneous injection) into the stomach, thigh or top of your arm.
 You might have stinging or a dull ache for a short time after this type of injection but they don't usually hurt much.
 The skin in the area may go red and itchy for a while.

 The video below shows you how to give an injection just under your skin (subcutaneously).

 View a transcript of the video showing how to give a subcutaneous injection (opens in new window)

 The pump can give continuous tiny amounts of a drug.
 Sometimes you have more than one drug.
-The nurse who sets up the pump will work out the dose of the drug to put in and how to set the pump so that you get exactly the dose you need each hour.
+The nurse who sets up the pump will work out the dose of the drug to put in.
+They also set the pump so that you get exactly the dose you need each hour.